talk2viren/umermansoor.github.io/_posts/2017-08-06-basics-of-java-garbage-collection.md

 5. **"CMS"**  (Concurrent Mark Sweep) is a mostly concurrent, low-pause collector.
 6. **"Parallel Old"** is a compacting collector that uses multiple GC threads.

-I have been using **ParNew** (young generation) with [**Concurrent Mark Sweep**](https://docs.oracle.com/javase/9/gctuning/concurrent-mark-sweep-cms-collector.htm#JSGCT-GUID-FF8150AC-73D9-4780-91DD-148E63FA1BFF) (old generation) or the **Parallel collectors** for server side applications where response time and latency are bounded by SLA's and must be kept low.
-CMS does a good job of concurrently marking objects and has shorter major collection pauses.
-Major GC is triggered when the old generation memory is 70% full (this is the default, it can be changed with `-XX:CMSInitiatingOccupancyFraction=70` argument)

 Concurrent Mark Sweep (*CMS*), paired with *ParNew*, works really well for server-side applications processing live requests from clients.
-I have been using it with ~ 10GB of heap memory and it keep response times steady and spikes aren't seen.
-Some developers I know use Parallel collectors (Parallel Scavenge + Parallel Old) are happy with results.
+I have been using it with ~ 10GB of heap memory and it keep response times steady and spikes aren't an issue.
+Some developers I know use Parallel collectors (*Parallel Scavenge* + *Parallel Old*) and are happy with results.

-One important thing to know about the CMS is that there have been [calls to deprecate](http://openjdk.java.net/jeps/291) it and it will probably be deprecated in Java 9.
-Oracle recommends that the new concurrent collector, the [Garbage-First](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/G1.html) or the **G1**, introduced first with Java, be used instead:
+One important thing to know about the CMS is that there have been **[calls to deprecate](http://openjdk.java.net/jeps/291)** it and it will probably happen in Java 9 :'( Oracle recommends that the new concurrent collector, the [Garbage-First](http://docs.oracle.com/javase/7/docs/technotes/guides/vm/G1.html) or the **G1**, introduced first with Java, be used instead:

 > The G1 collector is a server-style garbage collector, targeted for multi-processor machines with large memories.
 It meets garbage collection (GC) pause time goals with high probability, while achieving high throughput.

 **G1** works on both old and young generation.
-It is optimized for larger heap sizes (~10 GB).
+It is optimized for larger heap sizes (>10 GB).
 I've not experienced G1 collector first-hand and developers in my team are still using CMS, so I can't yet compare the two.
-A quick online search of benchmarks reveals that [CMS performs better](http://blog.novatec-gmbh.de/g1-action-better-cms/) [than G1](https://dzone.com/articles/g1-vs-cms-vs-parallel-gc).
+A quick online search reveals benchmarks showing [CMS outperforming](http://blog.novatec-gmbh.de/g1-action-better-cms/) [G1](https://dzone.com/articles/g1-vs-cms-vs-parallel-gc).
 I'd tread carefully.
 If you'd like to try G1, it can be enabled with:

 ```
 -XX:+UseG1GC